 I hope you enjoyed Kendra’s story and found it inspiring.

-If you’d like to start making money from home, check out Home Business School.
-You will find a supportive community, a library of step-by-step courses, live coaching with Sally, and much more.
+If you’d like to start making money from home, check out the Work-At-Home Resource Library.
+You will find a supportive community and a library of free resources to help you build your dream business.

-We are building the world’s best coaching and training program for home business owners and would love to meet you.
-You can find out more about Home Business School by clicking the image below.
+We are building the world’s BEST community for home business owners and would love to meet you.
+You can find out more by clicking the image below.